sees9730/CUTE-CubeSat-Proxy-Pixel-Pipeline/README.md

 ```

 > [!NOTE]
-> n is the number of processors you want to run the code with.
+> Here, 4 is the number of processors you want to run the code with.
 The higher the number of processors, the faster the code will run.

 ## Sequential Computing Files